 The school opened in September 2017 (de-merger from secondary).
 It received its first OFSTED in 2019-20.
-The overall rating is Good with outstanding early years provision
+The overall rating is Good with outstanding behaviour and attitudes, personal development and early years provision.

 Pupils describe Avanti as 'a very special place'.
 As the school has grown over the last couple of years, it has managed to retain its family ethos and strong community spirit.
 Pupils of all ages get on well together.
 Staff are united in their aim to enable every pupil to achieve highly and to leave the school as a well-rounded individual, with strong foundations for future learning.